All Episodes

 It was a Democrat president, Bill Clinton, who did nothing about the 93 bombing at the World Trade Center.

-It was Bill Clinton, a Democrat president who did nothing about the buildings being blown up in Kenya or the USS Cole or the Cobar Towers, and Iraq and Afghanistan respectively.
+It was Bill Clinton, a Democrat president, who did nothing about the buildings being blown up in Kenya or the USS Cole or the Cobar Towers and Iraq and Afghanistan respectively.

-Did Zilch Zero Nada?
+Did Zilch Zero Nada.

-Military uh military got that wrong.
+Military got that wrong.

-Now the left today cannot be in a very good mood.
+Now, the left today cannot be in a very good mood.

-President Obama acknowledged for the first time today that his administration would miss a self-imposed deadline to close the detention center at Club Gitmo by uh mid-January, admitting the difficulties of following through on one of his first pledges as president.
+President Obama acknowledged for the first time today that his administration would miss a self-imposed deadline to close the detention center at Club Gitmo by mid-January, admitting the difficulties of following through on one of his first pledges as president.

-Remember when he went out there and one of his first acts was the executive order.
+Remember when he went out there and one of his first acts was the executive order?

-In TV interviews during this uh week-long trip to Asia, Obama said he hoped to shut down the facility sometime next year, but he did not set a new deadline.
+In TV interviews during this week-long trip to Asia, Obama said he hoped to shut down the facility sometime next year, but he did not set a new deadline.

 We're on a path at a process where I would anticipate that Guantanamo will be closed next year.